jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 query:"currency=EUR"
 ```

-This changes how we can query the data but it guarantees that it would not produce false matches.
+This changes how we can query the data, but it guarantees that it would not produce false matches.
-Since we don't generate new fields dynamically there is also no risk of having cardinality issues.
+Since we don't generate new fields dynamically, there is also no risk of having cardinality issues.

 The tokenization can be implemented in different places in the pipeline.
 Using the [split
 filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-split.html) or the